 Gregor Spörri misses two unfinished oversized sarcophagi in the unfinished rock chamber 30 meters below the pyramid of Cheops (2019)

-To date, five editions of his story have been published, which he is gradually developing further.
-The latest edition 2024 is available as a paperback and richly illustrated e-book.
+Spörri accepts Giger’s advice – and the challenge that comes with it.
+To date, five editions of his story have been published, which he continues to develop further.
+The current edition is available both as a paperback and as a richly illustrated e-book.

 Alien creator H.R.
 Giger with Gregor Spörri in his Basel discotheque: Mad Max (2000)